Updated April 2026 18 min read

 Frequently asked questions

-• Most modern solar panels carry a 25-year performance warranty and are expected to last 25–30 years.
-Output degrades very slowly — typically less than 0.5% per year.
-The microinverter may need replacing after 10–15 years, at a cost of £60–£120.
+• Most modern panels carry a 25-year warranty and last 25–30 years.
+Degradation is under 0.5% per year.
+The microinverter may need replacing after 10–15 years (£60–£120).

 Conclusion

+Plug-in solar represents a genuine shift in how UK households can interact with their energy supply.
 The economics are clear: a 3–5 year payback followed by 15–20 years of free generation.
-The legal framework is almost complete.
+The regulatory picture is moving in a clear direction.
 The renter protections are in place.
-The technology is proven across Europe.
+The technology is proven.